IbrahimNabid/HelloWorld/README.md

-# Android Prework - Hello World
+# Android - Hello World

-Submitted by: Ibrahim Nabid
+Ibrahim Nabid

 **Hello World** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.